j2css/j2c/PLUGINS.md

 - it allows to forward more than one value without allocating anything on the heap.
 - it allows to call the next method several times (the prefix plugin, turns `flex-flow:...` into `-webkit-box-direction:...` plus `-webkit-box-orient:...` by calling `next.decl()` twice, for example).
 - it allows to buffer the calls and re-create an AST, as done by the PostCSS plugin.
 The various methods of the filter build a tree.
 On `done()`, the PostCSS processor is called and the resulting tree is walked.
 The walkers then call the `next.x` handlers.
 - The functions are generally small and can be inlined by the JIT compilers.
+Unless it materializes the AST as the PostCSS plugin does, the engine iterates only once over the source tree.

-The main drawback is that it allows one to call the `next` function in an incorrect order and to produce an invalid style sheet.
+The main drawback is that it allows one to call the `next` functions in an incorrect order and to produce an invalid style sheet.

 ## `atrule` plugins.

+**WIP (TODO document the `declarations()` and `rules()` functions)**

 `atrule` plugins allow one to handle custom at-rules that take precedence over the default ones.